manekinekko/angular-search-experience/README.md

 ### the backend (cloud function)

-The backed is relying on a Serverless architecture implemented Cloud Functions for Firebase.
+The backed is relying on a Serverless architecture implemented using Cloud Functions for Firebase.

 This project comes with `firebase-tools` as a local dependency.
+This tool is a set of Firebase Command Line Interface (CLI) tools that can generate, run and deploy a Firebase project.
 Please note that this dependency is usually installed globally.

 Also, the Firebase runtime is using an older version of Node.js: `v6.11.5`.
 We've included a `.nvmrc` folder under `/functions`.
 This special file is a configuration file used by `NVM` to easily switch to a required version of Node.js inside a specific folder.
 If you don't already have `NVM` installed, please read [the installation guide](https://github.com/creationix/nvm#installation).